Above you see an

 combined with equal rights; and I also like his Civil

-Disobedience, which I hope to treat later.
+Disobedience, which I extracted above.